 Use up to 1 cup (depending on load size) per load.

-When it comes to laundry and fabric softener, here are a few tips on items you should NEVER use fabric softener on:
+When it comes to laundry and fabric softener, there are certain items that you should avoid using fabric softener on.

 Turn the Liquid Fabric Softener into Dryer Sheets!